Elhuyar/Eustagger_lite_elh/README.md

 Differences of Eustagger_elh with the original version:

-- Eustagger_elh is faster because some improvements made in the morfosintactic analysis step.
-Due to those changes the has a higher memory usage.
+- Eustagger_elh is faster because some improvements made in the morphosyntactic analysis step.
+Due to those changes it has a higher memory usage.
 - Eustagger_elh has the option of running in server mode using -p parameter, an example client is provided: eustagger_client.pl
 - Eustagger_elh only has conll output format.
 Because it was forked from an older version, there is no NAF output.